Six rules for safer financial transactions online

 Keep passwords and PINs (personal identification numbers) secret.
 Do not share them in email, instant messages, or over the phone.

 Use unique passwords for bank accounts and other important financial information.
 Avoid using the same password everywhere.
 If someone steals that password, all the information that the password protects is at risk.

 Find the web address yourself

-Links in email messages, text messages, instant messages, or pop-up ads can take you to websites that look legitimate but are not.
+Links in email messages, text messages, instant messages, and pop-up ads can take you to websites that look legitimate but are not.
 To visit websites, type the address yourself or use your own bookmark or favorite.

 Look for signs that your information is safe

-Before you enter sensitive data on a web page, ensure that:
+Before you enter sensitive data on a webpage, ensure that:

 The site uses encryption, a security measure that helps protect your data as it traverses the Internet.
 Signs of encryption include a web address with https ("s" stands for secure) and a closed padlock beside it.
 (The lock might also be in the lower right corner of the window.)